 This thrills me far more than the prospect of a new diet plan ever did.
 It means I’ll continue to make progress, and yet, I know few people are willing to get on board with the idea that it takes time to change and heal.
 As my confidence grows bigger and my body grows smaller, people want to know what my “trick” is.
 They’re looking for a quick fix idea or a quick fix attitude to adopt.

 Despite my frustration, I understand.
 They want a date to mark on the calendar.
 I’ve been there… I wanted to know exactly when I would get better, too.

 It took me far too long to understand you can’t fast track healing; to see that the habits I’d formed over a lifetime couldn’t be reversed overnight.
 I resisted the idea I could continue to try and solve the problem with various iterations of the same solution – which wasn’t working – or I could consciously choose to try something different with zero guarantee of what would work or by when.

 I’m so happy I finally chose the latter option.
 There are no quick fixes when it comes to attaining optimum health and fitness, and each of us has a unique path to tread.
 The way I look at it, I could have continued to yo-yo diet over the last four years – without much success – and still feel miserable and stuck.
 Or I could be here, having made incremental improvements and feeling free, which makes me feel confident I’m going to reach the goals I’ve set for myself.

-I want you to know if you’re frustrated because sustainable change takes time, take heart because it really is worth it.
+If you’re frustrated because sustainable change takes time, take heart because it really is worth persisting.
 The result is a healthier and fitter future to look forward to, no matter what your age.
 As Earl Nightingale – author and motivational speaker – said, “Never give up on a dream just because of the time it will take to accomplish it.
 The time will pass anyway.”